 How Long Your Retirement Savings Last

 A recent CNBC article suggested that a $1 million retirement nest egg doesn’t go as far as you might think.
 However, few of my prospects/clients – married couples (empty nesters) in their early fifties – argued with me differently.
-They believed they could comfortably retire with a $1 million Retirement nest egg (in their 401(k)s and IRAs) by following the 4% withdrawal rule.
+They believed a $1 million Retirement nest egg (in their 401(k)s and IRAs) could sufficiently produce required Retirement Income by following the 4% withdrawal rule.

 Neither of them is right – in my opinion.
 In fact, I believe the question, “is $1 million Retirement nest egg enough?” is quite loaded and the answer is not that simple or straightforward.
 Amongst other factors, the answer lies in the answer to this more important question – “How much income you would need during Retirement years?”.

 Is it $60,000 per year? or $75,000?
 Yes, you are right – You know it better than I do.

 That said, all I want to discuss in this blog post is: Using the 4% rule as a quick “back of the napkin” estimating tool and expecting a reasonable Social Security Retirement benefits, how far someone with a $1 million combined in their 401(k)s and some IRAs can go if their expected Retirement income is $100,000 (gross before any taxes are paid).
 What are their options to close the income gap in case they fall short?
 What can they do to boost their Retirement nest egg?
 Let’s discuss.